-Applications and redemptions are reviewed relative to the liquidity of the Scheme's underlying assets on a daily basis by the Responsible Entity.
-Under the terms of the Scheme's Constitution, the Responsible Entity has the discretion to reject an application and to defer or adjust a redemption of units if the exercise of such discretion is in the best interests of unitholders.
+Redemptions are reviewed relative to the liquidity of the Scheme's underlying assets on a daily basis by the Responsible Entity.
+Under the terms of the Scheme's Constitution, the Responsible Entity has the discretion to defer or adjust a redemption of units if the exercise of such discretion is in the best interests of unitholders.